EarlyStop/EarlyStopping/notebooks/tiny_changes.md

 - [ ] Update docu landweber
 - [ ] Add a proper code documentation for the simmulation wrapper
 - [ ] change strong_empirical_errors to strong_empirical_risk in CG (Laura)
+- [ ] Make sure to check if all the quantities for computing oracle quantities already exist before just running into an error on the get balanaced oracle methods

 # Current goal: